 The photographer who rejected racism in the American south

-"I did not know my grandfather but I am very proud that he was able to capture these people in pictures - whether they were black or white, rich or poor, farmers or businessmen," says Martha Sumler.
+"I did not know my grandfather but I am very proud that he

+or white, rich or poor, farmers or businessmen," says Martha Sumler.
 In an era that was marked by growing racial discrimination and the introduction of what were known as the "Jim Crow" segregation laws, a relatively unknown photographer, Hugh Mangum, did a rare thing - he opened his doors to everyone regardless of their race, gender or how much money they had.

 At that time, states in the South were introducing legislation that enforced segregation - restaurants, shops and hotels had to provide separate facilities for black and white people.
 Marriage between races was illegal, separate schools were established and public transport was divided.
 The effort to disenfranchise the African-American population in the region was underway.